lollobene/algorand-beaker-auction/README.md

 Posts in the developer portal ...** https://github.com/avolabs-io/nft-auction Ethereum flexible auction

 E-commerce activities has become part of everyone daily life, as a consequence of the popularity of the Internet.
-One of the most used e-commerce activities are e-auctions, where the auction participants can send their bid the products over the Internet [1].
-However, most of the
+One of the most used e-commerce activities are e-auctions, where the auction participants can send their bid to buy a product over the Internet [1].
+Centralised e-auction systems require the auction participants and the seller of the asset to trust the auction manager [3].
+The e-auction managers may be dishonest and circumvent the auction rules in order to favour or penalise some auction participants.
+A solution to this trust problem, (which is: requiring the participants to trust a possibly dishonest third party), consists into making blockchain platforms that allow the implementation of smart contracts (such as Ethereum, Algorand,...) **the trusted third party**.
+In this way the trust do not resides on a centralised third party but on the network of a public blockchain.

+Taking transactions on blockchain may be quite expensive, moreover the costs may vary through the time according to the price of the native criptocurrencies of the blockchain platforms.
+Not only the price required to launch an auction can vary through time, but also it is different according to the platform that implements the auction smart contract:

 # Technical Challenges
 Beyond the state of the art